omsingh-19/CreditGuard/README.md

 ## CI Pipeline

-GitHub Actions runs on every push to the `v2` branch:
+GitHub Actions runs on every push to the `main` branch:

 ```
-push to v2
+push to main
     │
     ▼
  lint (ruff)          ~6s